d2cio/docs/docs/getting-started/stacks.md

 volumes              |          | A list of [Persistent data volumes](/getting-started/containers/#persistent-data)
-volumes[i].directory | No       | A path to persistent data volume volumes[i].sync      | Yes      | `true` if you need to sync files between containers deployTo             | No       | A list of hosts for deploying a service
+volumes[i].directory | No       | A path to persistent data volume volumes[i].sync      | Yes      | `true` if you need to sync files between containers deployTo             | Yes      | A list of hosts for deploying a service

 ### Examples